Guide for Authors

 This section describes the article structure for this journal.

-Research articles, reviews, mini reviews, short communications, data papers and software articles with normal article structure while news, book reviews, editorials, correspondences and case reports will not with normal article structure.
+Research articles, reviews, mini reviews, short communications, data papers and software articles should have normal article structure while news, book reviews, editorials, correspondences and case reports may not adhere to normal article structure.

 A comprehensive table of structural requirements for different article types.